leeor/vim-reason-syntax/README.md

 ## Acknowledgments

-Roughly half of the syntax file is based on the vim-rust plugin, by way of some addition reason plugins, and most recently, the syntax file provided by Jordan W. in [vim-reasonml](https://github.com/jordwalke/vim-reasonml).
-The other half was written from scratch to allow more accurate, and IMO - robust, highlighting of the language.
+This syntax file is a fork of [vim-reasonml](https://github.com/jordwalke/vim-reasonml) by Jordan W., but was extensively modified to allow more accurate, and IMO - robust, highlighting of the language elements thereby providing easier scanning of source code.